jamf/regatta/docs/index.md

 ### You need a distributed key-value store to allow local and quick access to data in edge locations

-Regatta will provide read-only copy of the data in edge locations.
-Regatta will take care of the data replication, data availability and resilience in case of failure of the core cluster.
+Regatta will provide a read-only copy of the data in edge locations.
+Regatta will take care of the data replication, data availability, and resilience in case of failure of the core cluster.

 ### You need a local, persistent, cache within a data center and reads heavily outnumber writes

 Regatta writes are expensive in comparison with Redis for example.
-Reads are usually served from memory serving sub-millisecond reads.
+Reads are usually served from memory, resulting in sub-millisecond reads.

 ### You need a pseudo-document store